checkly/checkly-operator/docs/README.md

               name: checkly
 ```

-The following steps are an easy example on how to get started with the operator, it is not a production ready method, ex. we're not using any secrets managers, you should not create secrets and commit them to git like in the bellow example, we're only deploying one replica, while the operator does support HA deployments.
+The following steps are an easy example on how to get started with the operator, it is not a production ready method, for example we're not using any secrets managers, you should not create secrets and commit them to git like in the below example, we're only deploying one replica, while the operator does support HA deployments.

 If you just want to try out the checkly-operator, you need a local kubernetes installation, the easiest might be [Rancher Desktop](https://rancherdesktop.io/), see [the docs](https://docs.rancherdesktop.io/getting-started/installation/) for the installation, once done, come back to this doc.